+On the other hand, in diagonal and turning motions, the sliding structure does not slide, maintaining its central position, resulting in less vibration.

-During turning motion, it is expected that the radius at which the driving wheels make contact with the ground may change if the sliding structure of the wheels is not centered.
+This phenomenon is also observed during turning motion.
+It was anticipated that if the sliding structure of the wheels is not centered, the radius at which the driving wheels make contact with the ground may change.
 However, upon observing the sliding parts during movement, it was observed that they automatically returned to the center due to the force of the spring.
-For reference, Fig. \ref{fig_gyro} shows the angular velocity data during turning movement.
-It was confirmed that there were no significant differences.
+This is further confirmed by the angular velocity data during turning motion shown in Fig. \ref{fig_gyro}, which closely matches that of the Single Omni-wheel.